-In Switzerland, the IBDP has been recognised by all major universities for many years, with a standard benchmark of 32 points.
-However, there are a few limitations in terms of the examination subjects that the IBDP candidate can take.
+In Switzerland, the International Baccalaureate Diploma has been recognised by all major universities for many years.
+The standard benchmark is 32 points.
+However, there are a few limitations regarding the examination subjects that the IBDP candidate can take.
 [Note that EPFL and ETHZ hold separate entry requirements.]

-One may also consider the importance of the bilingual opportunity that is offered in the IBDP.
-An IBDP student may opt to present a bilingual Diploma by taking an appropriate combination of Literature and/or Language & Literature subjects, or presenting another suitable subject in a second language.
-Taking into account that the IBDP student is receiving a holistic, truly international and highly academically rigorous education, then the competitive edge that this student has becomes quickly evident.
+It is also important to consider the bilingual opportunity that the International Baccalaureate Diploma offers.
+An IBDP student may opt to present a bilingual Diploma by taking an appropriate combination of Literature or Language & Literature subjects or presenting another suitable topic in a second language.
+Taking into account that the IBDP student is receiving a holistic, genuinely international and highly academically rigorous education, then the competitive edge that this student has becomes quickly evident.
 In my school, Haut-Lac International Bilingual School at St-Legier, Switzerland, there is a policy for promoting bilingualism which aligns perfectly with the spirit of the IBDP.

-The degree of confidence of universities in the IBDP is vividly depicted in the IBO produced and published list of countries with details about the status of acceptance and the pertinent restrictions for the IBDP.
+The degree of confidence of universities in the International Baccalaureate Diploma is evident in the IBO produced list of countries.
+This list details the status of acceptance and the pertinent restrictions for the IBDP.

-Universities and colleges benefit from recruiting and admitting students from IB programmes in a range of ways, with IB programmes developing the knowledge, skills and disposition students need to be successful throughout their university careers.
+Universities and colleges benefit from recruiting and admitting students from IB programmes in a range of ways.
+IB programmes develop the knowledge, skills and disposition students need to be successful throughout their university careers.

-As a result of their time in the IB, students develop:
+During their time in the IB, students are encouraged to develop:

 - time management skills and a strong sense of self-motivation